jlpteaching/comparch/index.md

 ---
 layout: index
 published: true
-title: ECS 154B Materials
+title: Computer Architecture
 ---

-## Welcome to ECS 154B!
+## Welcome to Computer Architecture!

+** UC Davis: ECS 154B and ECS 201A**

 You will find all of the lecture videos, quizzes, and extra information here.